 Some people recommend getting another dog so they can keep each other entertained.
 Socializing with other dogs is hugely important, but bringing a second dog into the home might lead to two bored dogs rather than one.
-Dogs depend on their humans, and their relationship to them is very different from their relationship to other dogs.
+Dogs depend on their humans, and their relationship with them is very different from their relationship with other dogs.

-For dogs that don’t need to relieve themselves as often, or for shorter home alone stays, you can make their home-alone time less boring if you make sure that there is a bit of entertainment – like hiding treats, stuff Kongs, play a movie.
+For dogs that don’t need to relieve themselves as often, or for the shorter home alone stays, you can make their home-alone timeless boring if you make sure that there is a bit of entertainment – like hiding treats, stuff Kongs, play a movie.
 You will find 12 really good ideas here: https://yourdogadvisor.com/dog-home-alone/.

 Either way, make sure you find something that works for your schedule.
 In the end, you’ll be less stressed about leaving your pup, and they’ll be happier with a bit of stimulation throughout the day.